-Elizabeth Beck is a single mother, veteran, lawyer, and passionate community leader.
-Elizabeth is proud to be a seventh generation Texan and exemplifies what strong Texas women can do.
+Elizabeth is a single mom, veteran, lawyer, and passionate community leader.
+Elizabeth is a proud seventh generation Texan, and exemplifies what strong Texas women can do.

-Elizabeth is an active member of the Fort Worth Community.
-She currently serves on the Board of Directors and the religious school committee for Congregation Beth-El and the Planned Parenthood of Greater Texas Fort Worth Community Board.
-She is active in working to get women elected across the state through organizations like Annie’s List.
-Elizabeth regularly lends her time to voter protection efforts for local, state, and national elections.
-Previously, Elizabeth served as president of her daughter’s preschool’s parent's organization and vice president for her HOA.
+Elizabeth continues her service through active leadership in the Fort Worth Community.
+She currently serves on the Board of Directors for Congregation Beth-El and the Planned Parenthood of Greater Texas Fort Worth Community Board.
+Elizabeth devotes her spare time to getting women elected across the state through organizations like Annie’s List and to voter protection efforts for local, state, and national elections.

-Life was not always easy for Elizabeth, she watched her parents struggle with addiction and living life in the margins.
-Several times during her childhood, Elizabeth was moved into the homes of friends and family when her parents couldn’t provide.
-She had her first full-time job at fifteen, while in high school.
+Childhood was chaotic for Elizabeth, she watched her parents struggle with addiction and lived life in the margins.
+Elizabeth is no stranger to hard work; she had her first full-time job at fifteen, but it was her guidance counselor that ensured that she did not fall through the cracks and changed the course of her life.
 This experience has impacted Elizabeth in many ways; it fueled her drive and instilled in her a strong work ethic, and it taught her the importance of community and that the kindness of others can pave the way for our most vulnerable members of society to succeed.
 Elizabeth wants to work to ensure that all Texans, no matter their circumstances, can achieve their goals and help Texas continue to be a business leader nationally and globally.